Sujalsm24/bhashafy/app/memory/test_credentials.md

 - POST `/api/auth/logout`
 - GET  `/api/auth/me`

-Tokens are returned in the JSON body (`token`) and set as an httpOnly `access_token` cookie.
+Tokens are returned in the JSON body (`token`) and also set as an httpOnly `access_token` cookie.
 Include `Authorization: Bearer <token>` header OR `credentials: 'include'` for cookies.
 "
-Observation: Failed to create file: File already exists at: /app/memory/test_credentials.md.
-Use overwrite=True to replace
+Observation: Overwrite successful: /app/memory/test_credentials.md